 - Outreach, awareness, and training.
 These include engagement and interactions with domestic stakeholders and international counterparts.

-Some DOE directives outline specific objective and metrics that the NMMSS program directly supports.
+Some DOE and NRC directives outline specific objective and metrics that the NMMSS program directly supports.

 - Nuclear Material Control and Accountability (DOE O 474.2, Chg 4 – NEW) – This is the Department’s overarching directive governing the reporting of nuclear material data to NMMSS.